gabrielcruuuz/Tindev/README.md

 # Tindev
-Aplicação Tindev (Um tinder para programadores :D)
+Tindev Application (A tinder for programmers :D)

-Projeto criado para fins de estudo de React, Node e API's Rest com base no curso da RocktSeat.
+Project designed for React, Node and API's Rest study.
+Based on the RocktSeat course.

-Em fase de melhorias...
+In process of improvement...